pensjonatus/pensjonatus/src/content/posts/angelic-babies.md

 said: "Oh, hole messenger of the Lord.
 Are you here to give us a sign?
 To relay His Holy Will to us?
 Blessed be!"

-But the angle did not respond, only stood in the gesture of offering.
+But the angel did not respond, only stood in the gesture of offering.
 And slowly, as if shyly, the glow around him begot tiny little babies.
 They lay on the sidewalk, each no bigger than a thumb, dozens of them, cute and glowing and beautiful, in heaps that resembled bunches of grapes.
 They were moving lazily,